pqnelson/pqnelson.github.com/_posts/2024-03-01-hardware-verification.md

 the combinational circuitry of a simple ALU in Isabelle/HOL, and these are some notes about the basic ideas how we formalize computer hardware.

+# Electrical Engineering for Mathematicians in 5 minutes

+The basic quantity of interest is voltage.
+We model boolean functions using electronic devices, we use voltage as the physical quantity encoding "true" and "false", and wires carry voltage.

+**Aside.** Although "high" voltage encodes "true", and "low" voltage encodes "false", there is also a "floating" voltage [denoted "Z"] which occurs when the voltage level changes, or other similar situations.
+For now, we may ignore "floating" voltage as an idealization similar to _massless_ pulleys, or _frictionless_ planes in physics.
+(End of aside)

+The basic building blocks are transistors, which might be idealized as switches.
+A transistor can be connected to three wires called:
+1. the gate (which determines if the switch is "open" or "closed", i.e., disconnects or connects the other two wires together)
+2. the source
+3. the drain

+There are two kinds of transistors, P-type transistors connect the source and drain when the gate's voltage is low, and N-type transistors connect them when the gate's voltage is high.

+The only other basic building blocks are the power source, which connects to one wire and supplies "high" voltage; and the ground, which connects to one wire, and "supplies" low voltage.

+We then can wire together these four building blocks (P-transistors, N-transistors, power, and ground) to form an electronic device.
+Usually there is only one source and one ground in most schematics.

+For combinational circuits, we can work mentally with voltages and ignore time.
+It's only when we get to sequential circuits that time becomes important.

+In effect, the mental model should be that wires are functions from time (usually $\mathbb{N}_{0}$ the non-negative integers) to voltage $\\{0,1\\}$.

+**Aside 2.** We might wonder if these are adequate idealizations, and they get us a lot of mileage.
+We might improve our discussion by introducing capacitors, modeling a transistor as a capacitor coupled to a switch, and so on.
+We might expand the description of voltage from
+$\\{0,1\\}$ to $\\{0,1,X,Z\\}$ to include "don't care" $X$ as well as "floating/high-impedence" $Z$, or even something more sophisticated.
+We can do all these things, but we hit diminishing returns for exploring hardware.
+If we were hired by, say, Intel, then we would almost certainly want to include such a degree of realism.
+(End of aside 2)

 # Logic Gates as Logical Relations

 Historically, the first successful approach to formalizing real world